FrancoisGib/pusu/readme.md

 It is heavily inspired by kafka but will be much lighter.
 The goal of the project is to have a convenient way to configure a cluster of brokers, publishers and subscribers with rust proc macros.
+I wanted to generate all the "topics" in a static way to avoid dynamic traits.

 I'm doing this project mostly to learn proc macros and also because I wanted to make my own event-driven architecture.